 T. Morris Hackney Endowed Faculty Leadership

 The T. Morris Hackney Endowed Faculty Leadership Award honors a faculty member who exemplifies the constant guidance and leadership necessary to make the College of Engineering exceptional.
-Dr. Gregory B. Thompson, professor in the department of metallurgical and materials engineering, is the recipient of the 2018 T. Morris Hackney Endowed Faculty Leadership Award.
+Dr. Kenneth G. Ricks, associate professor in the department of electrical and computer engineering, is the recipient of the 2019 T. Morris Hackney Endowed Faculty Leadership Award.

 This award was created as a tribute to T. Morris Hackney and was made possible by the contributions from John H. Josey and his son, Howard Josey.

 T. Morris Hackney Endowed Faculty Leadership Through the Years

 2018: Gregory B. Thompson

 2017: W. Edward Back

 2008: Beth Todd